peterkinget/MOSbiusCADFlow/README.md

-* Contains python modules developed by Cade in order to interface with the Mobius chip.
+* Contains python modules in order to interface with the Mobius chip.

 ## connections_to_bitstream